 Japan is clearly no stranger to edgy, taboo-baring dramas.
-After all, it was only less than a year ago that the sent in Soko Nomi Nite Hikari Kagayaku as their representative for the Oscar competition.
+After all, it was only less than a year ago that they sent in The Light Shines Only There as their representative for the Oscar competition.
 Feeling he would be able to one-up Mipo Oh's dark and grim drama, Kazuyoshi Kumakiri started work on adapting Sakuraba's novel My Man [Watashi no Otoko].
 The result is one of the more impressive dramas to come out of Japan in a long time.

 It's the brooding soundtrack that's the true driver of the film's grim atmosphere though.
 All the key scenes are accompanied by eerie ambient drones and/or loud noises, upsetting what is otherwise a starkly beautiful selection of more typical drama music.
 I'm always happy to see a director acknowledge the extra push a good soundtrack can give a film and Kumakiri clearly jumped at the opportunity.

 For a drama of this magnitude you need a couple of good actors to support the heavy-handed dynamics.
 Jungo and Hana aren't the most pleasant characters and many of their actions are pretty much impossible to (fully) identify with for anyone with a sane, healthy mind.
-Listing Tadanabo Asano as Jungo was a safe bet, casting Fumi Nikaido as Hana on the other hand quite a gamble.
+Listing Tadanobu Asano as Jungo was a safe bet, casting Fumi Nikaido as Hana on the other hand quite a gamble.
 Nikaido was great in Why Don't You Play in Hell, but this was something different altogether.
 Hana is the kind of role that, when handled the wrong way, can pretty much destroy an entire career.
 Nikaido shines though, even trumping Asano on several occasions.
 The two form a stellar couple and manage to draw some unexpected but necessary empathy from the audience.

 My Man has its fair share of uncomfortable scenes.
 I've become quite accustomed to sitting through some fucked up stuff, but Kumakiri still managed to make me twist in my chair on several occasions.
-It's not quite up there with Omori's Germanium no Yoru and it's not as nihilistic or barren compared to similar films, but Kumakiri doesn't shy away from anything.
+It's not quite up there with Omori's Whispering of the Gods and it's not as nihilistic or barren compared to similar films, but Kumakiri doesn't shy away from anything.
 He is quite open and direct when it comes to the film's themes, which is sure to put some off the queasier people in the audience.

-If you're up for slice of madness wrapped up in heavy-handed dramatics, Kumakiri created quite the masterpiece.
+If you're up for a slice of madness wrapped up in heavy-handed dramatics, Kumakiri created quite the masterpiece.
 With a superb soundtrack, two killer leads and some visual panache, Kumakiri delivers a film that has the power to linger.
-That is, if you can stomach what Kumakiri has to show.
-My Man is probably a film that only speaks to a selected audience, but if you think you're a part of that you simply cannot let this film slip by.
-My Man is a sublime punch to the gut that screams future classic.
+That is, if you can stomach the punches My Man dishes out.
+My Man is probably a film that only speaks to a selected audience, but if you think you're a part of that audience, you simply cannot let this film slip by.
+My Man is a sublime kick to the gut that screams future classic.